 About the School of Nursing

 Established in 1909, the University of Minnesota School of Nursing was the first continuously operating nursing program on a university campus.
 The first program leading to a baccalaureate degree began in 1919.
 A master’s degree program was first offered by the School of Nursing in 1950 and through the Graduate School beginning in 1962.
 The Ph.D. program was established in 1983.

-The following summaries are taken from the Academic Health Center History Project conducted in the early 2000s to document the formation and growth of the Academic Health Center.
+The following summaries are taken from the History Project conducted in the early 2000s to document the formation and growth of the health sciences.
 Alumni and former faculty of the School of Nursing were among those interviewed for the project.
 The full transcripts of these interviews can be found below: